List of Honkai: Star Rail characters: Murata Himeko

-A scientist who fixed the Astral Express when it became stuck in her home world as a teenager.
-She later becomes the train's navigator and de facto owner and is the most senior active member of the Nameless, a faction that travels aboard the Astral Express to follow the Path of Trailblaze.
+Murata Himeko (无量塔姬子 (Wúliàngtǎ Jīzǐ)) is a scientist who fixed the Astral Express when it became stuck in her home world of Planarcadia as a teenager.
+She later becomes the train's navigator and de facto owner and is the most senior active member of the Nameless, a group that travels aboard the Astral Express to follow the Path of Trailblaze.
+During the Planarcadia chapter, it is revealed that Himeko, in her childhood, was stricken with a hereditary curse that would kill her.
+The curse was instead inherited by an imagenae she created, a sentient creature native to Planarcadia brought into existence through wishes.
+The imagenae called Motoko (素子 (Sùzǐ)) eventually faded away, curing Himeko and allowing her to live on.